srinadhnandagiri/create_gke_using_terraform/README.md

 bastion_host_service_account = "<service-account-of-bastion>"

 Here Service acoount created by bastion is crucial because it should contain access to gke cluster for deploying objects to gke .

+Also here i have used 3 secrets created in Secret Manager in GCP from which i am fetching creds like project id , Service Account and Image name which i pass in Start up script in bastion host .

+By this way i can securely pass secrets .

+At the end GCP Loadbalancer is created which we can hit with http://<lb-ip> to access nginx